 This typically leads to number one on the list.
 Some people operate out of a mindset of scarcity.
 That leads them to act greedily.
 They believe they have to take things from others in order to get ahead.

-Successful people are those who are generous and believe there is a abundance in the marketplace.
-They share their ideas, time and, experience.
+Successful people are those who are generous and believe there is an abundance in the marketplace.
+They share their ideas, time, and experience.

-Even as the market heats up, there are still plenty deals in each market.
-Waiting until another market dip can keep you on the sidelines and have you miss many opportunities.
+Even as the market heats up, there are still plenty of deals in each market.
+Waiting until another market dip can keep you on the sidelines, missing many opportunities.

 3. They may complain and attempt to shift blame.

 Some people always have someone else to blame and something to complain about.
 They are always the victim.
 You can’t constantly play that card and expect to succeed.
 Life does happen.
 People will do you wrong.
 Things are not fair.
 Maybe it’s hard.
 Still, the successful take accountability.
 The most accountable are the most successful.
 They know that succeeding is up to them.

 No matter what’s happened or what you’ve got to work with, you can take some positive steps in the right direction—even if it is reading a few more blog posts to learn something.

 After school, most people think the learning is over.
 In reality, it’s just the opposite.
 If you want to keep getting better results, you’ve got to keep trying new things—and that requires learning.
 Even once you are on top, you have to keep learning if you want to stay there.
 The average CEO reads 50-plus books a year.
 The average person reads less than five.
 Do the math.
 If the only thing you can do to change your circumstances is read, do that.

 You only fail when you quit.
 Some people quit trying altogether.
 Others just quit at one thing after another.
 They quit at direct mail campaigns, wholesaling, trying to make smart investments, and cultivating relationships.
 They quit far too soon to see the good results coming.